- General campus guidelines

-- All students and faculty should self-screen prior to coming in, ideally using the 1-Check COVID mobile app that can evaluate risk and give advice as to what to do based on risk.
+- All students and faculty should self-screen prior to coming in, ideally using the 1-Check UNMC mobile app that can evaluate risk and give advice as to what to do based on risk.

 - Masks are required in skills and simulation labs

 - Ensure strict effective and frequent hand hygiene

 - There should be regular cleaning of the building and spaces by environmental health services following CDC guidelines.